compsci-suny-newpaltz/TR-TA-CompSci-Handbook/README.md

-# Teaching Assistant Handbook – SUNY New Paltz Computer Science Department
+# Teacher of Record Handbook – SUNY New Paltz Computer Science Department

 Welcome!
-This handbook is designed to support Teaching Assistants (TAs) in the CS department with clear expectations, procedures, and helpful resources.
+This handbook is designed to support Teachers of Record (TRs) in the CS department with clear expectations, procedures, and helpful resources.
 Everything is organized by category for quick access.

-For a cleaner layout, check out the site here: https://compsci-suny-newpaltz.github.io/TR-TA-CompSci-Handbook/

 ---